ElanMedoff/cd_elevator/README.md

 A: Ish.
 About `0.06s` for a directory change or backwards navigation, `0.1s` for a forwards navigation.
 When possible, I position Deno scripts _after_ any navigation, and I try to send scripts to the background.
 Speed is a WIP.

-### Q: How can I use this efficiently in my shell?
+### Q: Is there a way to avoid typing the entire script path?

 ```bash
 unalias cd